Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: Dynamical modulation of a single isolated waveguide

+Here, the $k_f$ parameter, hereafter referred to as \textit{frequency momentum} represent the phase relation between the frequency components of the input beam and plays the same role of the momentum of a quantum particle or the transverse wavevector in real space waveguide arrays~\cite{Szameit2010}.
+The eigenvalues of \eqref{eq:1Ddiscrete} are the longitudinal wavevectors of light, which play the same role of the energy of a quantum particle in a 1D lattice.
+In figure \ref{fig:fig1}c we plot the resulting dispersion relation, namely $k_z$, normalized to the coupling constant $\beta$, as a function of the frequency momentum.

-If the spectrum of an input signal is limited within the hopping range $\Delta\omega\ll\omega_m$ (namely the pulse duration $\tau = 2\sqrt{2\log2}/\Delta \omega$ is longer than the modulation period $T_m=2\pi/\omega_m$), as in the top line of fig.\ref{fig:fig1}d, then all the components of such input signal excite a single cell in the synthetic space and the dynamics of the frequency spectrum follows that of a monochromatic beam discussed above\cite{Qin2018_PRL,Qin2018_PRA}.
-Examples of possible behaviours are shown in fig.\ref{fig:fig2}a,b where a narrowband signal with $\Delta\omega = 0.3\omega_m$ is used as an input: In fig.\ref{fig:fig2}a, the envelope of the spectrum gets broadened by the diffraction in the discrete frequency space whereas in fig.\ref{fig:fig2}b Bloch oscillations arise as a result of the linear potential induced by a phase mismatch $\Delta k$.
+If the spectrum of a narrowband input signal is limited within the hopping range $\Delta\omega\ll\omega_m$ (namely the light pulse duration $\tau = 2\sqrt{2\log2}/\Delta \omega$ is longer than the acoustic modulation period $T_m$), as in the top line of fig.\ref{fig:fig1}d, then all the components of such input signal excite a single cell in the synthetic space and the dynamics of the frequency spectrum recovers that of a monochromatic beam discussed in \eqref{eq:1Ddiscrete}~\cite{Qin2018_PRL,Qin2018_PRA}.
+Examples of possible behaviours are shown in fig.\ref{fig:fig2}a,b where a narrowband signal with $\Delta\omega = 0.3\omega_m$ is used as an input: In fig.\ref{fig:fig2}a, the phase mismatch $\Delta k$ is set to zero and, as a result, the spectrum envelope gets broadened by the diffraction in the discrete frequency space.
+On the contrary, in fig.\ref{fig:fig2}b periodic oscillations appear as a result of the linear potential induced by a finite phase mismatch $\Delta k$ and can be physically interpreted in terms of Bloch oscillations~\cite{Qin2018_PRA,Qin2018_PRL}.

-An even richer physics is found when the bandwidth of the injected light pulse is increased to $\Delta\omega \gg \omega_m$ (i.e. $\tau \ll T_m$) and encompasses several cells.
+A richer physics is found when the bandwidth of the injected light pulse is increased to $\Delta\omega \gg \omega_m$ (i.e. the temporal duration of the pulse decreased to $\tau \ll T_m$) and encompasses several cells.
 In this case, the dynamical modulation induces a coupling between different frequencies of the same broadband input signal (fig.\ref{fig:fig1}d) and the dynamics resembles the one of continuous space (fig.\ref{fig:fig2}c-f).
-Most importantly, as the input signal excites a wide region of the spectral lattice, the phase relation between the frequency components becomes relevant.
-This is determined by the value of the \textit{frequency momentum} $k_f$ parameter in equation \eqref{eq:narrowtime}, which plays the same role of the momentum of a quantum particle or the transverse wavevector in real space waveguide arrays~\cite{Szameit2010}.
-Interestingly, whereas $k$-space momentum selection in CWAs is typically achieved by tilting the incident beam with respect to the waveguide axis, here the reciprocal space of the frequency dimension is the real time and $k_f$ can be understood as the time-delay ($\Delta T$) of the light pulse with respect to the external modulation.
-As a consequence, specific \textit{frequency momenta} can be simply excited with an appropriate choice of the incident pulse delay $\Delta T$.
+Most importantly, as the input signal excites multiple sites of the spectral lattice, the frequency momentum $k_f$ becomes relevant.